-Ben is a Visiting Professor at Kings College London, and a fellow of the Academy of Social Sciences and serves on advisory groups at the Kings Fund, Institute of Public Policy Research (IPPR) and the Social Market Foundation (SMF), and is a Trustee at the Centre for London and at the Centre for Ageing Better, as well as a patron of Create Streets.
+Ben is a Visiting Professor at Kings College London, and a fellow of the Academy of Social Sciences and serves on advisory groups at the Kings Fund, and the Social Market Foundation (SMF), and is a Trustee at the Centre for London and at the Centre for Ageing Better, as well as a patron of Create Streets.
 He recently served as a commissioner on the Resolution Foundation's Intergenerational Commission.
 He is a Council member of the CBI for London.
 Ben was named one of GQ’s 100 Most Connected Men of 2015.

 He regularly appears on national TV and radio programmes.

 - Ben Page on Ipsos' Global Trends Survey

 - GQ Magazine: 100 Most Connected: Ben Page

 - Ben Page delivers a talk to NCS students

 - Why Ben Page works at Ipsos MORI